Anni Rossi: Career

-Anni Rossi's debut album Scandia was released in 2005 by Folktale Records.
-It was recorded at various locations in Los Angeles, CA, while Rossi was attending CalArts.
+Anni Rossi's debut album, Scandia, was released in 2005 by Folktale Records.
+It was recorded at various locations in Los Angeles while Rossi was attending CalArts.
 John Wood of The Black Keys played organ and performance artist Corey Fogel played drums on the record.
 The album is named after Scandia, the city in Washington County, Minnesota where Rossi lived during her high school years.

 After touring with Electrelane in 2007, Rossi was signed to London independent record label Too Pure, who released her 7” single "Wheelpusher".
 This was followed by a six track EP titled Afton, consisting of reworked versions of previously released tracks, including MySpace previews and the 7" single "Wheelpusher".
 Afton was released in October 2008 through 4AD Records.
 The majority of Afton was recorded at Bomb Shelter Studios in Los Angeles by Ben Tierney.

 Rossi recorded her debut album Rockwell with Steve Albini at Electrical Audio in Chicago.
 The album was released in March 2009 through 4AD Records.
 The album is named after Rockwell Street in Chicago, where Rossi was living at the time.
 Rockwell includes a cover of Ace of Bases’ "Living In Danger".

 An appearance at the South by Southwest (SXSW) music festival and a west coast tour followed in late winter/early spring of 2009.
 Later that year Rossi toured with Noah and the Whale, Camera Obscura, the Ting Tings and Micachu and the Shapes.
 Rossi later wrote an essay about her love of Micachu and the Shapes for BOMB magazine.

-Rossi's second album Heavy Meadow was initially self-released in September 2010, and was later released in May 2011 via UK label 3 Syllables.
+Rossi's second album, Heavy Meadow, was initially self-released in September 2010, and was later released in May 2011 via UK label 3 Syllables.
 The song “Land Majestic” later featured in Episode 56 (season 3 episode 6) of the American crime drama The Good Wife.
 “Crushing Limbs” featured in Episode 6 of UK comedy series Sirens.

 On March 5, 2011, MTV Hive posted a streaming link to Anni Rossi performing Rihanna's "Rude Boy".
 The recording later featured in season 12, episode 1 of the American medical drama Grey's Anatomy.

 After a six-year absence, Rossi released a mixtape of RnB demos, voice recordings and prank phone calls titled HER.
 It was self-released on April 1, 2017.
 Several songs were composed after it was suggested Rossi write music for former Destiny's Child member Kelly Rowland.
 The songs were never used by Rowland and instead became the foundation of Rossi's experimental mixtape.
 “H.O.R.
 Remix” is used as the theme song for writer Chelsea Beck's Ménage à Mo podcast.

-In October, 2017, Rossi was a guest speaker and performer at the Monthly Music Hackathon NYC hosted by Spotify.
+In October 2017, Rossi was a guest speaker and performer at the Monthly Music Hackathon NYC hosted by Spotify.
 Her talk was tilted ‘Log Lady: Re-wilding the viola as an electric guitar'.